Judith Durham: Personal life

+After the death of Edgeworth, Durham underwent worry and dealt with the feelings of grief while trying to cope with his loss.
+“I used to worry a lot about everything, in those days because I felt I was the doer.
+Now, I’ve relinquished all responsibility for anything!
+And, it’s much better.
+I think everyone should do that in their lives, you know.
+That’s changed my life.
+As they say - 'let go and let God'… And that’s the perfect expression.
+That’s what I have to do.
+There is no way around that.
+The day he doesn’t want me to be doing it I won’t be doing it obviously.
+But, at the moment, that’s the way I approached just about everything.”

-In the late 1990s, Durham was stalked by a former president of a Judith Durham fan club, a woman who sent her dozens of doormats through the post.
-The woman was subsequently prosecuted and was later imprisoned for other serial crimes.
+In the late 1990s, Durham was stalked by a former president of a Judith Durham fan club, a woman who sent her over 40 doormats as an admonishment for perceived ingratitude, and numerous abusive faxes, one threatening another doormat delivery worth over $45,000.
+The woman was subsequently prosecuted, and she was later imprisoned for other serial crimes.

 In 2000, Durham broke her hip and was unable to sing "The Carnival Is Over" at the closing ceremony of the 2000 Olympic Games in Sydney with the Seekers.
 However, she sang it from a wheelchair at the 2000 Paralympics shortly thereafter.

-In May 2013, during the Seekers' Golden Jubilee tour, Durham suffered a stroke that diminished her ability to read and write—both visual language and musical scores.
+In May 2013, during the Seekers' golden jubilee tour, Durham suffered a stroke that diminished her ability to read and write both visual language and musical scores.
 During her convalescence, she made progress to rebuild those skills.
 Her singing ability was not affected by the stroke.